owncloud-archive/documentation/admin_manual/installation/source_installation.rst

 permissions in your ownCloud installation as strictly as possible for stronger security.
 Please refer to :ref:`strong_perms_label`.

+Now your ownCloud server is ready to use.

 .. _selinux_tips_label:

 SELinux Configuration Tips
 --------------------------

 See :doc:`selinux_configuration` for a suggested configuration for SELinux-enabled distributions such as Fedora and CentOS.

 .. _php_ini_tips_label:

 php.ini Configuration Notes
 ---------------------------

-Keep in mind that changes to php.ini may have to be done on more than one ini file.
-This can be the case, for example, for the
+Keep in mind that changes to ``php.ini`` may have to be done on more than one ini file.
+This can be the case, for example, for the ``date.timezone`` setting.
-``date.timezone`` setting.

-**php.ini - used by the webserver:**
+**php.ini - used by the Web server:**
 ::

    /etc/php5/apache2/php.ini